yushiangfu/study-notes/z01-entity-manager.md

 It's sufficed to regard the `Exposes` as attributes of an entity, e.g., name, type, controller bus, and address.

 ```
-# example from repo 'entity-manager'
+# example from reference 'Entity Manager'

 root@romulus:~# busctl tree xyz.openbmc_project.EntityManager
 `-/xyz